cstrawberry/predictive-universe/docs/paper/09_consciousness_complexity.md

 The fundamental transition probabilities $P(o | x, y)$ (outcome probability) and $P(x' | x, y, o)$ (state transition probability) defining the local Non-Deterministic Reflexive Interaction Dynamics (ND-RID, Definition 6), which governs the 'Evolve' process (Definition 27), are parameterized not only by the immediate state $x$ and interaction $y$ but also by the broader local physical context provided by the surrounding MPU network state.
 While the Born rule (Proposition 7) describes baseline probabilities emerging from the Hilbert space structure in a minimal context, the *observable* probabilities $P_{obs}$ for an 'Evolve' event involving an MPU that is part of a complex aggregate will depend on the state of that aggregate, $S_{agg}$, which constitutes the dominant local context.

 *Justification:* This dependence is presented as a necessary consequence of the adaptive nature of the MPU network operating under POP/PCE.
 For an aggregate to optimize predictions efficiently, its constituent MPUs’ interactions must be sensitive to the aggregate context $S_{agg}$.
 If ND-RID parameters were independent of context, interactions would be “blind,” preventing optimal adaptation.
-PCE is therefore expected to favor configurations where ND-RID parameters can be modulated by $S_{agg}$, allowing the system to learn (via dynamics minimizing the PCE Potential $V(x)$, Appendix D) to locally adapt interaction probabilities to enhance predictive performance.
+PCE optimization is therefore expected to favor configurations where ND-RID parameters can be modulated by $S_{agg}$.
+This allows the system to learn—via dynamics that minimize the PCE Potential $V(x)$ (Appendix D)—how to locally adapt interaction probabilities to enhance overall predictive performance.
 The physical realization of ND-RID involves coupling to underlying degrees of freedom (as discussed in Appendix B.4 regarding interaction operators); it is physically natural that this coupling depends on the local state of the MPU network.
 Furthermore, a concrete candidate for the physical realization of this context-dependence is rigorously detailed in Appendix L, where a mechanism based on coherent field modulation of local interaction parameters is shown to be consistent with the framework's constraints.

 **9.2 The Emergence of Biasing Capability from POP/PCE Optimization**